threedworld-mit/tdw/Documentation/lessons/replicants/arm_articulation_3.md

 ## Subdivide a `reach_for(target, arm)` action using an IK Plan

 In many cases, it's not desirable for the Replicant to simply reach towards a target position.
-For example, if the Replicant is [grasping an object](arm_articulation_2.md) that is only the floor and wants to put the object on a kitchen counter, it shouldn't move its hand directly towards the surface of the counter because the hand will collide with a cabinet door along the way.
+For example, if the Replicant is [grasping an object](arm_articulation_2.md) that is on the floor and wants to put the object on a kitchen counter, it shouldn't move its hand directly towards the surface of the counter because the hand will collide with a cabinet door along the way.

 The best way to solve this is to subdivide a single motion into multiple motions.
 In TDW, this subdivided motion is handled using an IkPlan.
 To set the plan for the action, set the optional `plan` parameter to a [`IkPlanType`](../../python/replicant/ik_plans/ik_plan_type.md) value.
 For example: `plan=IkPlanType.vertical_horizontal`.

 In the example, there are two trials.
-In both trials, the Replicant reaches for a mug and [grasps it](arm_articulation_2.md) and tries to drop the mug on the trunk.
-If the hand or arm collides with the trunk, the trial ends in failure.
+In both trials, the Replicant reaches for a mug and [grasps it](arm_articulation_2.md) and tries to drop the mug on the table.
+If the hand or arm collides with the table, the trial ends in failure.
 In the first trial, the Replicant doesn't set the `plan` parameter.
 In the second trial, the Replicant uses `IkPlanType.vertical_horizontal`, thereby splitting the motion into vertical and horizontal components.

 ```python
 from typing import Optional